Superior Food Grade Flooring WA Culinary Spaces Are Looking For

 How can I identify a professional food grade flooring installer?

-When searching for a professional flooring installer, it’s important to search for certain traits that are necessary to follow the industries strict guidelines of safe and food compatible methods.
+When searching for a professional flooring installer, it’s important to search for certain traits that are necessary to follow the industry’s strict guidelines of safe and food-compatible methods.
 Here’s what to look for:

-- Certification & Compliance: It is important that your professional installer to be accordance with the Australian standards and food ranges regulations.
-Find certifications that show the floor is acceptable for food processing.
+- Certification & Compliance: It is essential that your professional installer complies with Australian standards and food safety regulations.
+Obtain certifications that show the floor is acceptable for food processing.

-- Sanitary and Easy to Clean: Its surface must be non-porous and continuous, avoiding the deposit of bacteria, mold, and other microorganisms.
-It needs to be easy cleaning and maintenance, tolerating frequent washing and sanitising.
+- Sanitary and Easy to Clean: Its surface must be non-porous and continuous, avoiding the deposit of bacteria, mould, and other microorganisms.
+It needs to be simple to clean and maintain, tolerating frequent washing and sanitising.

-- Tough and Resistant: Quality floor is tough and wear-resistant.
-You need it to be durable, resisting heavy foot traffic and the movement equipment as well as protecting against dropped objects.
-Moreover it should also be chemical, thermal and moisture resistant.
+- Tough and Resistant: Quality flooring is tough and wear-resistant.
+You need it to be durable, resisting heavy foot traffic and the movement of equipment as well as protecting against dropped objects.
+Moreover, it should also be chemically, thermally and moisture resistant.

 - Slip Resistance: While in food processing rooms, safety is most important.
-Professional grade installers even provide anti-slip included to minimise slip accidents, especially in wet or grease / oil conditions.
+Professional-grade installers even include anti-slip to minimise slip accidents, especially in wet or grease/oil conditions.

 - Professional Installation Required: Professional installation is required to ensure perfect fitment.
-A properly installed floor is one containing even surfaces, correct slopes in a case where there shall be drainage, and not have any voids or cracks.
+A properly installed floor is one containing even surfaces and correct slopes in a case where there shall be drainage and does not have any voids or cracks.

-- Guarantee and Support: The companies you chose for the product and installation should give you a guarantee, as well as provide support of maintenance and repairs.
+- Guarantee and Support: The companies you chose for the product and installation should give you a guarantee, as well as provide support for maintenance and repairs.

-PM Industries is proud to provide professional floors that deliver in all the above.
-We take pride in offering high quality, safety and compliant flooring products that are perfect for your needs.
+PM Industries is proud to offer professional flooring solutions that meet all the aforementioned criteria.
+We take pride in offering high-quality, safe and compliant flooring products that are perfect for your needs.

 By choosing PM Industries, you can be confident that your floors will be safe, clean and customised to meet the specific requirements of your business.

 For real-world evaluation and advice on the right floor for you, consult PM Industries now.
-Our website experts are prepared to walk you through the selection process, and make sure that your floor is even more than just function!
+Our flooring experts will help you choose a floor that is more than just functional!

 Our Gallery of Finished Projects